2 California supermarkets closing after city orders pay hike

 The statement added: “This misguided action by the Long Beach City Council oversteps the traditional bargaining process and applies to some, but not all, grocery workers in the city.”

-A city statement characterized Kroger’s decision “unfortunate for workers, shoppers and the company.”
+A city statement characterized Kroger’s decision as “unfortunate for workers, shoppers and the company.”

-A similar hazard pay wage increase has been approved by the city of Montebello and is being considered in Los Angeles and Pomona.
+A $5-per-hour hazard pay wage increase was approved Tuesday by the Oakland City Council.
+In Los Angeles, the City Council voted to draft a similar ordinance.

+Last week, Santa Clara County supervisors voted to draft a $5-per-hour measure, which could come up for a vote next week.

 A lawsuit filed by the California Grocers Association claims that the Long Beach ordinance interferes with the collective bargaining process between grocery stores and unions representing workers.